Gwynns Falls/Leakin Park: Body disposals

-More than 75 deceased individuals have been identified and found scattered throughout the park between 1946 and 2017.
-Most incidents are recorded as murders in The Baltimore Sun and the Baltimore City Paper.
+More than 75 deceased individuals were identified, scattered throughout the park, between 1946 and 2017.
+Most incidents were recorded as murders in the Baltimore Sun and Baltimore City Paper.
 Easy access to the park made it a convenient disposal site for murders "that happened, often, not in the park but near it."

 Leakin Park has garnered a negative reputation as a place where the remains of local suicide and murder victims are often found.
 Because of this association, the park began to be morbidly called by locals "the city's largest unregistered graveyard" and "Baltimore's largest open-air cemetery".
 In 2011, the Baltimore City Department of Recreation and Parks led efforts to change the park's reputation with the closure of dead-end access roads.